ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Repositories.md

     export NEW_REPO_URL='<your new monorepo URL>'
     ```

-1. Clone the template in a folder named like your new monorepo:
+1. Clone the template in a folder named like your new monorepo by running one of the commands below:

-    - tier1
+    - For tier 1:

         ```shell
         git clone https://github.com/ssc-spc-ccoe-cei/gcp-tier1-template.git ${NEW_REPO_NAME}
         ```

-    - tier2
+    - For tier 2:

         ```shell
         git clone https://github.com/ssc-spc-ccoe-cei/gcp-tier2-template.git ${NEW_REPO_NAME}
         ```

-    - tier34
+    - For tier 3/4:

         ```shell
         git clone https://github.com/ssc-spc-ccoe-cei/gcp-tier34-template.git ${NEW_REPO_NAME}